philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 In this article I'll try to answer some basic questions you may be asking: How does HTML Inspector work?
 Why should I use it?
 And how is it different than what's already out there?

-If you want to learn more about [configuring HTML Inspector](https://github.com/philipwalton/html-inspector#configuring-html-inspector) or how to [write you own rules](https://github.com/philipwalton/html-inspector#writing-your-own-rules), please check out the [Github repo](http://philipwalton.github.io/html-inspector).
+If you want to learn more about [configuring HTML Inspector](https://github.com/philipwalton/html-inspector#configuring-html-inspector) or how to [write your own rules](https://github.com/philipwalton/html-inspector#writing-your-own-rules), please check out the [Github repo](http://philipwalton.github.io/html-inspector).

 ## How it Works?

 HTML Inspector traverses the DOM and emits events as it goes.
 Developers can then write rules that listen for those events, test for certain conditions, and report errors when something unexpected is found.

-The simplest way to see HTML Inspector in action is to download the source code and run it on one of your pages.
+The simplest way to see HTML Inspector in action is to download the [source code](https://raw.github.com/philipwalton/html-inspector/master/dist/html-inspector.js) and run it on one of your pages.
 HTML Inspector's only dependency is jQuery, so if you're not already loading that, you'll need to.

 To add HTML Inspector to a page and run it with the default rules and configurations, simply add the following lines right before the closing `</body>` tag, and check out the warnings in the console: